 During the festivities, people in Terrebonne, Que., set off fireworks in a backyard.
-One of the colourful explosives hit the roof of a nearby home that was under construction.
+One of the colourful explosives hit the roof of a nearby home under construction.
 The flames spread rapidly, damaging six homes and causing about $1 million in damages.
-Luckily, no one was hurt as 49 firefighters battled the flames.
+Luckily, no one was hurt as 49 firefighters battled the fire.

-It is for this reason that the Explosives Act, administered by the Explosives Regulatory Division (ERD) of Natural Resources Canada, restricts the sale and purchase of fireworks and recommends safety precautions.
+This is why the Explosives Act, administered by the Explosives Regulatory Division (ERD) of Natural Resources Canada, restricts the sale and purchase of fireworks and recommends safety precautions.

 Canada allows fireworks in two categories: display and family or consumer.
 Display fireworks can only be set off by experienced, licensed adults and crowd supervision is mandatory.
 Organizers need a permit.
-More than 16,500 Canadians are licensed to conduct exhibition fireworks demonstrations, according to the Canada Safety Council.
+According to the Canada Safety Council, more than 16,500 Canadians are licensed to conduct exhibition demonstrations.

 Roman candles, wheels, fountains, barrages, sparklers and more.

-They are designed for recreational use by the public, but there are safety procedures that people should follow when celebrating the holidays with a pyrotechnic show at home.
+They are designed for recreational use by the public, but there are safety procedures that people should follow.

 There are Important Safety procedures:

 Follow the Laws.
-The ERD has explosive regulations governing the use of fireworks, but provinces, territories or cities may have their own regulations, such as restricting the purchase and use to certain times of the year.
+The ERD has explosive regulations governing the use of fireworks.
+Still, provinces, territories or cities may have their regulations, such as restricting the purchase and use to certain times of the year.
 People must be at least 18 years of age to purchase fireworks.

 Buy fireworks only from reliable dealers.
-ERD has lists of authorized fireworks manufactured in Canada and abroad.
+ERD has lists of authorized manufacturers in Canada and abroad.
 A bilingual label is another indication that fireworks are authorized.
-Do not use or smuggle fireworks from another country because the quality is questionable and they may be a safety hazard.
-Making your own fireworks is not recommended.
+Do not use or smuggle fireworks from another country because the quality is questionable, and they may be a safety hazard.
+Making your fireworks is not recommended.

 Store fireworks properly.
-Keep them in a cool, dry place away from children.
+Please keep them in a cool, dry place away from children.
 Check to see if there are any special handling instructions.
 Ten kilograms gross weight is the maximum amount that can be stored in a dwelling.
-Amounts larger than that must be kept in a separate, locked building.
+Amounts more significant than that must be kept in a separate, locked building.

 Transportation.
 Fireworks must be transported in a vehicle’s trunk, not the passenger compartment.
-If your vehicle doesn’t have a trunk, put fireworks in a container with a lid.
-Do not smoke while loading, transporting or unloading fireworks.
+If your vehicle doesn’t have a trunk, put them in a container with a lid.
+Please do not smoke while loading, transporting or unloading them.